 IPA lovers shouldn’t miss a visit to The Veil Brewing Co., located right around the corner from Blue Bee.
 They are known for crafting hop-forward wild ales using inventive hop and grain pairings, releasing new brews on a weekly basis.
 Each new release is greeted by enthusiastic fans lining up out the door (sometimes even around the block) to purchase multiple cases, and after sampling all of their draft options, we understood why.
 You’ll most likely find yourself carrying home a case or two of your new favorite beer upon leaving The Veil.

-One of the latest to join the Richmond craft beer scene, Vasen Brewery produces a full menu of interesting sours, gose, lagers, and saisons.
+One of the latest to join the Richmond craft beer scene, Vasen Brewing Company produces a full menu of interesting sours, gose, lagers, and saisons.
 On weekends, you can get a behind-the-scenes look at how the beer is made during the brewhouse tour.